 The Ishtar Gate was a gate to the inner city of Babylon.
-Constructed by order of King Nebuchadnezzar IIi in about 575 BCE .
-The gate was integral to the the Walls of Babylon, was considered one of the original Seven Wonders of the World.
+Constructed by order of King Nebuchadnezzar IIi in about 575 BCE.
+The gate was integral to the Walls of Babylon, was considered one of the original Seven Wonders of the World.

-When a Greek poet of the 2nd Century BC compiled the seven wonders of the ancient world, only one city could claimed two world wonders and that was Babylon.
-Babylon was home of the Hanging Gardens and Babylon’s city wall with Ishtar Gate.
+When a Greek poet of the 2nd Century BC compiled the seven wonders of the ancient world, only one city could claim two world wonders, and that was Babylon.
+Babylon was the home of the Hanging Gardens and Babylon’s city wall with Ishtar Gate.

 The gate was covered in lapis lazuli, a deep-blue semi-precious stone, was used to produce vibrant blue colours.
 These blue glazed bricks provide the jewel-like shine.
-Through the gate ran the Processional Way, which was lined with walls showing about 120 lions, bulls, dragons and flowers on enameled yellow and black glazed bricks, symbolizing the goddess Ishtar.
-Below is a model of the main procession street towards Ishtar Gate in Babylon.
+Through the gate ran the Processional Way, which was lined with walls showing about 120 lions, bulls, dragons and flowers on enamelled yellow and black glazed bricks, symbolising the goddess Ishtar.
+Below is a model of the central procession street towards Ishtar Gate in Babylon.

 Located between the Tigris and Euphrates in what is today is Iraq, Babylon was made magnificent by king Nebuchadnezzar II in the 6th Century BC.
 He made it one of the wonders of Mesopotamia building large structures by using vibrant glazed bricks in blues, reds and yellows.
-Ancient texts describe the many splendors of Babylon, which at its time was the largest metropolis in the world.
+Ancient texts describe the many splendours of Babylon, which at its time was the most significant metropolis in the world.